Our Verdict

 What We Love

-• No subscription required, ever
+• No subscription required for core data, ever

-• GSPro, E6 Connect, and TGC 2019 compatible
+• GSPro, E6 Connect, TGC 2019, and Full Swing GOLF app compatible

 What Could Be Better

-• App is functional but not best-in-class
+• App is functional but not best-in-class UX

 Specs & What's in the Box